History of St Paul’s

 The rise of St Paul’s Collegiate School, from its small beginnings to its present position as a premier school in the Waikato, began on 12 February 1959 when the School opened under headmastership of Mr W. Ford at the current site on Hukanui Road, Chartwell, Hamilton.

 From 1963 to 1969 a number of significant events occurred at the School under the stewardship of Headmaster Hornsby.
-Among these changes were the construction of the dining hall and the opening of the library and gymnasium and the dedication of the Chapel of Christ the King.
+Among these changes were the construction of the dining hall, the opening of the library and gymnasium and the dedication of the Chapel of Christ the King.

-1985 saw the introduction of girls to St Paul’s with five girls beginning in that first year and a new house created with Harington Day House.
-In 1992 Harington Boarding House was opened.
+1985 saw the introduction of girls to St Paul’s with five day girls beginning in that first year.
+In 1992, Harington Boarding House was opened for 12 students.

 Arms and motto